VET APPROVED

 1. Ingesting roundworm eggs from the environment

 A roundworm’s eggs are extremely hardy.
-Expelled by adult worms in the feces of infested cats, they can live in the environment in the right conditions for months and years.
+Expelled by adult worms in the feces of infected cats, they can live in the environment in the right conditions for months and years.
 Even after the feces have dissolved, they can remain in the soil, infesting any cat that happens to encounter them.

 2. Ingesting an “intermediate” host that contains the larval stages of roundworms.

 Other animals, such as rodents, birds, and insects, can act as intermediate or “transport” hosts.
 They can be infested by roundworms, but the worms cannot continue their development into adult worms and complete their lifecycle within these hosts.
-However, the larval stages can remain encysted within their tissues, capitalizing on a cat’s tendency to hunt, then ingest these animals.
+However, the larval stages can remain encysted within their tissues, capitalizing on a cat’s tendency to hunt, and then ingest these animals.
 After a cat has eaten their prey, the roundworms will continue their development into adult worms within the cat’s body.

 3. Transmission through the mammary glands to the nursing young through the milk